How To Get a Fugitive Warrant Lifted Using The Lawyer Appearance Method

 Though the FBI Identity Summary Summary typically only retains information about arrests, charges, and convictions, it could potentially turn up arrest warrants from time to time.34

 A state warrant search is much easier to perform than a federal search.
 Many states throughout the U.S. have databases that allow an individual to enter their full name and run a search.
-The Utah Statewide Warrant Search is one example of such a database.
+Utah’s Statewide Warrant Search service is one example of such a database.

 Screenshot of State of Utah website page for warrants with yellow arrow on Utah statewide warrants search.